vcokltfre/tutorial-old/content/tutorial/10-embeds.md

 ![Embed](/images/embed_2.png)

 It still feels like it's missing something important though...
 Ah yes!
 Colour!
-We can give an embed a colour by specifying the colour attribute, which is an integer (which I'll represent in hexadecimal for readability), or you can pass it a [discord.py colour.](https://discordpy.readthedocs.io/en/latest/api.html#discord.Colour) For this example I'll use sky blue, 0x87CEEB, as it's a nice colour and quite possibly matches the colour of my logo:
+We can give an embed a colour by specifying the `colour` keyword argument, which is an integer (which I'll represent in hexadecimal for readability), or you can pass it a [discord.py colour.](https://discordpy.readthedocs.io/en/latest/api.html#discord.Colour) For this example I'll use sky blue, `0x87CEEB`, as it's a nice colour and quite possibly matches the colour of my logo:

 ```py
 embed = discord.Embed(title="Hello, world!", description=":D", colour=0x87CEEB)